ovh/svfs/README.md

 * SVFS does not handle kernel cache invalidation, thus file attributes may appear stale if file content changed.
 * SVFS container creation and removal is not supported.
 * SVFS does not support mkdir operations for now.

+SVFS limitations and particularities of using Openstack Swift as a POSIX filesystem are discussed in the [docs](docs).

 ### License
 This work is under the Apache license, see the [LICENSE](LICENSE) file for details.